rschmukler/PlugDJFluid/README.md

 - Track change
 - New Fan
 - DJ Spot available
+- DJ ping if /djs is called and you are djing

 ### DJ Spots Open Notification Grabbing
 Click the growl notification to grab the DJ spot (or try to)